Carolin Kebekus Photo by Ben Knabe

 The question of speaking also raises the question of power.
 The concept of power still triggers a diffuse feeling of unease among women.
 Many women shy away from the possibility of taking power for themselves or seeing it as a natural part of their career and development opportunities.

-Women who want to rise must clarify their relationship to power.
-Power can be understood as potential, as the ability to do something.
-In physics, we speak of potential energy, which is used, for example, to drive a mill wheel - or to destroy an entire valley.
-This metaphor shows the proximity of shaping, creating and destroying, misusing.
-Bringing the creative power of power and the responsibility that goes with it to the fore brings power out of its dark back room and places it in the light of everyday action.
-This is a place where women also want to see themselves and make an impact.
+Women who want to advance must clarify their relationship to power.
+Power can be understood as potential—as the capacity to act.
+In physics, we speak of potential energy, which can be used, for example, to drive a millwheel—or to destroy an entire valley.
+This analogy reveals the close connection between shaping, creating, and destroying—and abusing.
+Bringing the creative power of power and the responsibility that comes with it to the forefront brings power out of its dark backroom and places it in the light of everyday action.
+This is a place where women, too, want to see themselves and make an impact.

 You don't have to please everyone.
 But you do need to know what expectations you have of yourself.